aferrandi/dbtarzan/docs/Installation.md

 ### **dbtarzan-XXX-assembly.jar** file for the other OSes.

 Create a directory and move the downloaded file to it.
 In this case you need to [install](https://www.java.com/en/download/manual.jsp) Java yourself if it is not installed.
+Being this a simple jar file, it should be just a matter of double-clicking on it to let it start.
+It can also be used to [solve problems](Troubleshooting) connecting to databases.

 ### Snap